-- II.
-Professional Responsibilities - A. Serve as a special education case manager for students assigned to the center-base program, coordinating evaluations, special education services, and quarterly progress reports with other professionals (such as related service providers or district personnel). - B. Administer diagnostic evaluations, including skill-based assessment and transition assessment, and generate the related reports. - C. Write Individualized Education Programs (IEPs) and the related paperwork for children in the center-base program, based on individual needs. - D. Deliver specialized instruction to meet the individual needs of students assigned to the centerbase program, linking instructional activities to program goals. - E. Maintain special education records in accordance with State requirements and the practices of member school districts. - F. Identify and pursue opportunities for center-base students to be integrated back into the classroom or community, including Project Skills placements (if appropriate). - G. Promote good behavior by students in the school and community. - H. Transport center-base students between home and the school or community site. - I. Train and supervise center-base paraprofessionals, utilizing them to assist in the provision of special education for center-base students. - J. Teach and counsel parents regarding how to increase their child's independence and developmental wellness. - K. Transmit calendars, schedules, caseloads, ESY data, vehicle mileage logs, evaluation data, and inventory reports when requested. - L. Perform other, reasonably-related duties as assigned.
+- A. Serve as a special education case manager for students assigned to the Pathways program, coordinating evaluations, special education services, and quarterly progress reports with other professionals (such as related service providers or district personnel). - B. Administer diagnostic evaluations, including skill-based assessment and transition assessment, and generate the related reports. - C. Write Individualized Education Programs (IEPs) and the related paperwork for children in the Pathways program, based on individual needs. - D. Deliver specialized instruction to meet the individual needs of students assigned to the Pathways program, linking instructional activities to program goals. - E. Maintain special education records in accordance with State requirements and the practices of member school districts. - F. Identify and pursue opportunities for Pathways students to be integrated back into the classroom or community, including Project Skills placements (if appropriate). - G. Promote good behavior by students in the school and community. - H. Transport Pathways students between home and the school or community site. - I. Train and supervise Pathways paraprofessionals, utilizing them to assist in the provision of special education for Pathways students. - J. Teach and counsel parents regarding how to increase their child's independence and developmental wellness. - K. Transmit calendars, schedules, caseloads, ESY data, vehicle mileage logs, evaluation data, and inventory reports when requested. - L. Perform other, reasonably-related duties as assigned.